volueinsight/volue-insight-timeseries/docs/index.rst

 :Maintainer: <support.insight@volue.com>
 :Organization: `Volue Insight`_
-:Version: |version|
+:Version: |release|
 :Date: |today|
 :Copyright:
-  2021, Volue Insight
+  2023, Volue Insight

 This library is meant as a simple toolkit for working with data from https://api.volueinsight.com/ (or equivalent services).
 Note that access is